cockroachdb/docs/cockroachcloud/create-a-serverless-cluster.md

 1. If the option to **Start for free** is still available to you, select **Upgrade your resources** instead.

-1. Enter your **Resource limit**.
+1. Enter your **Resource limits**.
     - If you select **Set a monthly limit**, you can set storage and RU limits individually, or enter a dollar amount that will be split automatically between both resources.
 You will only be charged for the resources you use.
     - If you select **Unlimited**, your cluster will scale to meet your application's needs.
 You will only be charged for the resources you use.

 1. Click **Next: Payment**.

-1. Verify your cluster configuration and resource limit.
+1. Verify your cluster configuration resource limits.

     {{site.data.alerts.callout_info}}
     The cost displayed does not include taxes.